mjhong0708/amp/README.md

 # Amp: Atomistic Machine-learning Potentials#

-**This fork is designed to be more modular (which was the original intent of splitting Amp from Neural), and to allow easier integration with approaches like that of TensorFlow.
-Parallelization implementation will be implemented in modules, etc. It hopefully will be relatively short-lived before we integrate back into the main.**
+**The development code in `master` is designed to be more modular (which was the original intent of splitting Amp from Neural), and to allow easier integration with approaches like that of TensorFlow.
+Parallelization implementation will be implemented in modules, etc. For the latest stable version, see v0.4.**

 Developed by Andrew Peterson & Alireza Khorshidi, Brown University School of Engineering. *Amp* allows for the modular representation of the potential energy surface with descriptor and regression methods of choice for the user.